gbrunner/adv-programming-for-gis-and-rs/Week 2/README.md

 3. [Add layers to a map](https://developers.arcgis.com/labs/javascript/add-layers-to-a-map/)

 # Classwork\Homework Problems:
+Please complete problems 1 and 2.
+Problems 3 and 4 are optional, but I think they are achievable and that you will find some satisfaction in completing them and learning the topics.

 1. Search through ArcGIS Online and find 2 layers that overlap (not including the basemap).
 Create two apps that show all two layers on the map.
-You choose the 2 layers from ArcGIS Online.
+You choose the 2 layers from ArcGIS Online. **Please submit your code and app using GitHub.
+The app should be hosted on GitHub using GitHub Pages.**
 **Part 1**
 - Create one by adding the layers to the app [From a Webmap](https://developers.arcgis.com/javascript/latest/sample-code/webmap-basic/) and then loading the Webmap object into the ArcGIS Javascript API
 - Start with the [Load a Basic Webmap Example](https://developers.arcgis.com/javascript/latest/sample-code/webmap-basic/)